PowerCodersOrg/powercoders.org/site/content/program/_index.md

 ---
-title: Programme
+title: Powercoders Program
 image: /img/about-powercoders.jpg
-section_title: Programme
+section_title: Program
 text: >-
   Powercoders is a coding academy for refugees.
-We believe that in the 21st century coding skills will help refugees to start a new life wherever they are forced to go.
+We believe that in the 21st century coding skills will help refugees start a new life wherever they are forced to go.

   We offer a 3-month coding boot camp, followed by an internship.
 The ultimate goal of Powercoders is the permanent placement of trained refugees in